What is Bluetooth Hacking and How to Prevent It?

 How to prevent Bluetooth Hacking?

-All the hackers get an opportunity to penetrate any of the devices are relatively close in distance and you can prevent it by taking these safety measures.
+All hackers who are relatively close in distance get an opportunity to penetrate devices via bluetooth hacking, and you can prevent this by taking these safety measures.

 • When you are in a public place, and you don’t need Bluetooth or Wi-Fi just turn it off.